 Tuition and Scholarships

-JSU offers tuition at a reduced rate for Dual Enrollment students at half the cost of undergraduate tuition and no university fees.
+JSU offers tuition at a reduced rate for Dual Enrollment students at less than half the cost of undergraduate tuition and no university fees.

 There is no financial aid possible for Dual Enrollment students, but PACT plans may be used.
 Please contact Office of Financial Aid if you plan to use a prepaid program to pay for DE courses.
 Payment plans may also be set up through the Bursar’s Office prior to the payment deadline.
 Visit the Office of Student Accounts for more information on payment plans and deadlines.